pslib-cz/2023-l4-web-typographic-library-klara-novakova/README.md

 This Typhographic lybrary could be yoused to quickly and efficiently design your website :)
 ## Components and More
 ### Colors
 This library has predefined colours.
-Selector `:root` defines those colours.You can change them to whatever you like.
+Selector `:root` defines those colours.
+You can change them to whatever you like.
 ### Headings
 You can use headings from `<h1>` to `<h6>`.
 Font sizes are:
 * 40px for `<h1>`